 - 1. The agency's mission, strategic goals, and mandates. - 2.
 The Commonwealth Strategic Plan for Information Technology. - 3.
+The long-term objectives for the commonwealth identified in the Council on Virginia's Future Roadmap for Virginia's Future. - 3.
 The Governor's Priority Initiatives.